 A lifetime lover of choral arts, Victoria made her New York debut at Lincoln Center in 2013, performing Leonard Bernstein’s Chichester Psalms and John Rutter’s Mass of the Children.
 A former Board Member for Spectral Sisters Productions, an avant-garde theatre organization in Central Louisiana that produces two new works festivals a year, Victoria is proud to have collaborated with musicians and playwrights throughout the South East.
 Now a full time resident of the PNW, Victoria is honored to teach voice, piano, and beginner percussion at Moore Brothers Music.

-Days: Tuesdays, Thursdays, Fridays
+Days: Mondays, Tuesdays, Wednesdays, Thursdays, Fridays